Randy Rhoads: Early life and education

 Rhoads was born on December 6, 1956, in Santa Monica, California, to Bill and Delores Rhoads.
 He was the youngest of three children.
 His parents were both music teachers.
-His brother was also a musician, who performed under the name "Kelle."
+His brother Douglas was also a musician, who performed under the name "Kelle".
 In 1958, when Rhoads was 17 months old, his father left the family and remarried.
+Bill would work for the Ovation Guitar Company, before moving to Connecticut and working as a band director for Regional School District 15.
 All three children were subsequently raised by their mother, Delores.
 She had received a bachelor's degree in music from UCLA and had played piano professionally.
 She opened a music school in North Hollywood called Musonia to support the family and taught Randy to read sheet music.
 According to Kelle, she was responsible for changing a policy at UCLA according to which a woman could not be first chair in the brass section.
 The short instrumental "Dee", which Randy wrote and performed on Ozzy Osbourne's debut solo album Blizzard of Ozz, is a tribute to her.

 The Rhoads family did not own a stereo, and the children created their own music at home to entertain themselves.
 Rhoads listened to the Beatles and the Rolling Stones as a child and would imitate their performances with his brother Kelle in the family garage.
 Rhoads began folk and classical guitar lessons at approximately age seven at his mother's music school.
 He became interested in rock guitar and began lessons at Musonia from Scott Shelly.
 Shelly soon approached Rhoads' mother to inform her that he could no longer teach her son, as Rhoads' knowledge of the electric guitar had exceeded his own.
 Rhoads also received piano lessons from his mother to help build his understanding of music theory.
+Rhoads' father Bill bought him his first electric guitar, an Ovation Tornado, as a gift.

 Rhoads met future bandmate Kelly Garni while attending John Muir Middle School in Burbank, California, and the two became best friends.
 According to Garni, the pair were unpopular due to "the way we looked.
 Every time we showed up for school it was usually problematic, so we pretty much avoided it.
 We weren't nerds, we weren't jocks, we weren't dopers, we were just on our own."
 Rhoads' sister Kathy recalled, "People really gave him a hard time.
 They used to want to beat him up."
 Rhoads taught Garni how to play bass guitar, and together they formed a band called The Whore, rehearsing during the day at Rodney Bingenheimer's English Disco, a 1970s Hollywood nightspot.
 It was during this period that Rhoads learned to play lead guitar.
 "When I met him he didn't know how to play lead guitar yet at all.
 He was just starting to take lessons for it and really just riffing around," said Garni.
 Rhoads spent several months playing at backyard parties around the Los Angeles area in the mid-1970s.